PrithivirajDamodaran/Gramformer/README.md

 - Third source is to repurpose the [GEC Task data](https://www.cl.cam.ac.uk/research/nl/bea2019st/)
 - I combined sources 1 and 3 to get my training data (still working on source 2, will keep you posted)
 - I ended up with ~1M records and after some heurtistics based filtering amounted to ~1/2M records.
-- Trained on a Tesla T4 GPU and it took ~12 hours to train each of the above models with 8 epochs.(Will share training args shortly)
+- Trained on a Tesla T4 GPU and it took ~12 hours to train each of the above models with batch_size = 8 and epochs = 3.(Will share training args shortly)

 ## Benchmark
 TBD (I will benchmark grammformer models against the following publicy available models: [salesken/grammar_correction](https://huggingface.co/salesken/grammar_correction) and [flexudy/t5-small-wav2vec2-grammar-fixer](flexudy/t5-small-wav2vec2-grammar-fixer) shortly.